NickGrunert/master-thesis/modules/02_algorithm.typ

     )

     The performance of the algorithm on a more challenging roof shape, namely a spire, is demonstrated in @fig:scores2.
+    The three rows presented here are an excerpt from an experiment conducted on a spire roof.
-    The algorithm exhibits clear indications of encountering challenges in processing the roof geometry, as evidenced by the coherent nature of the derivative values, which are monotonically increasing.
+    The algorithm displays evident indications of encountering challenges in processing the roof geometry, as demonstrated by the coherent nature of the derivative values, which are monotonically increasing.
     This inherent property is characteristic of roof types of this nature.
     Nevertheless, the data indicates that the functionality of the algorithms remains consistent with the expected operational parameters.
     The erroneous segmentation of the data results in the formation of distinct plateaus, which are subsequently identified by the algorithm.